HenrikSamuelsson/logseq-se-pkb/pages/Engineers Survival Guide.md

 				- Memory usage
 				- Processor utilization
 				- Exceptions/system restarts
+		- ### 4.
+How Often Should You Interview?
+		  collapsed:: true
+			- There are multiple benefits to going on job interviews:
+				- You meet new people.
+				- You get an idea about your current compensation level.
+				- You open up new options.
+				- You might discover more enjoyable or fulfilling work.
+				- You keep your knowledge up to date — especially in areas like data structures and algorithms.
+				- You learn about yourself: what you do well and what you need to improve.
+			- You shouldn't wait until it's absolutely necessary to interview — take most opportunities as they come.
+			- You don't have to wait for a recruiter; you can also proactively reach out to companies.
 	- ## Related Notes
 		- [[Soft skills in software engineering]]
 		- [[Career strategy for engineers]]